TKomericki/Rhetos-wiki/Upgrade-Rhetos-version.md

 What to upgrade:

-* Your application should use the same version of Rhetos.CommonConcepts package as the Rhetos server version.
+* Your application should use the same version of Rhetos.CommonConcepts package as the Rhetos framework version.
 CommonConcepts is a standard library for Rhetos framework, the two are always developed and released together.
 * If you are upgrading to the latest version of the Rhetos framework, it is recommended to upgrade to the latest version of all other Rhetos packages